-Doug Stephens, known as the Retail Prophet, has described this paradigm embraced by Tesco as the third shelf, which he describes in his groundbreaking book, The Retail Revival (reviewed earlier on this AirTight blog).
+Doug Stephens, known as the Retail Prophet, has described this paradigm embraced by Tesco as the third shelf, which he describes in his groundbreaking book, The Retail Revival.
 Stephens’ basic premise is that the retail business has operated for years on the idea of “two shelves:” the store shelf, which consumers peruse to find goods they want at the price they are willing to pay; and the second shelf, which is the location in the consumer’s home or workplace where the product is deposited.
 According to Stephens, while this has been the main shopping paradigm for many years, today it is changing:

 “With technology’s unprecedented ability to create functional digital stores that can be strategically positioned along the consumer’s path to purchase, leading retailers have discovered the third shelf – a place that is not the store and not the customer’s home, but a third and wonderfully appropriate location for its consumers to shop.”

 The key point about the third shelf is that it frees retail from the previous physical constraints.
 No longer must you locate your store in the shopping center, or mall, or downtown.
 Now, the issue becomes understanding your customer’s path to purchase and being sure you are ready to serve them at that moment and place when they are thinking about your product and ready to buy.